The Best 7 Project Management Tools To Get You Organized

 Business-tier plans, at $24.99 per user per month (billed annually), provide more advanced integrations and support for more complex workloads, and Enterprise plans that include custom branding and premium security features are also available.

-When Trello first hit the market, their value proposition was simple but radical.
+When Trello first hit the market, its value proposition was simple but radical.
 Instead of building a user experience around tasks and systems, what if the user experience came first?

 With that in mind, Trello went all-in on the Kanban or board-based approach for visually managing tasks.
 Trello tasks look like cards or sticky notes that can be moved from column to column to indicate their status.
 Any related notes and files stay attached to the card and available throughout the project.